-If a business closes down for a holiday period or seasonal break employees can be required to take annual holidays (or take unpaid time off).
-This is referred to as a 'closedown' and it can occur:
+If an employer regularly closes down for a holiday period or seasonal break and requires employees to take annual holidays (or take unpaid time off) this is referred to as an ‘annual closedown' and it can occur:

 - across an entire workplace, or

-- for part of a business (eg where a factory closes for maintenance while the office, dispatch and sales departments stay open).
+- for part of an organisation (eg where a factory closes for maintenance while the office, dispatch and sales departments stay open).